omarzyd/DEPI_Project/README.md

 - Train models for predicting employee retention.
 - Visualize insights using the Tableau dashboard.

-## 🤝 Contributing
-We welcome contributions!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`feature-branch`).
-3. Commit changes and push to your fork.
-4. Open a pull request.

-## 📜 License
-This project is licensed under the MIT License.

 ## 📩 Contact
-For any queries, reach out at **your-email@example.com**.
+For any queries, reach out at omarrzyd@gmail.com.